On Atomic Registers and Randomized Consensus in M&M Systems: Model outline

 \end{enumerate}

 \end{definition}

-In this paper, we focus on a particular member of the above class of m\&m systems, one in which the set of registers shared by the processes in each set $S_i$ are atomic SWMR registers.
-This is because we are interested in implementing atomic SWMR registers (shared by \emph{all} processes in the system).
-More precisely, we focus on the m\&m system $\mathcal{S}_{L}$ defined below:
+Note that $\MM_{L}$ includes m\&m systems that differ by the type and number of registers shared by the processes in each $S_i$.
+Since we are interested in implementing atomic SWMR registers (shared by \emph{all} processes in the system), here we focus on an m\&m system of $\MM_{L}$ in which the set of registers shared by the processes in each set $S_i$ are atomic SWMR registers.
+More precisely, we focus on the m\&m system~$\mathcal{S}_{L}$ defined below: